locgt/brushscript/README.md

 # brushscript
 Gimp script to convert directory full of images to gimp brushes

-This was originally written by Emily Smirle.
+This was originally written by Emily Smirle (http://registry.gimp.org/node/24606).

+I fixed it up and added some features:
-I fixed the "convert to RGB only if needed"
+*Use RGB not Greyscale for more of a "stamp" brush *convert to RGB only if needed"
-Stopped it from flattening (untransparenting) the brushes I also added the spacing and name settings in the save function to be the base filename of the source file.
+*Stop from flattening (untransparenting) the brushes *added the spacing and brush name (to base filename) by switching to the gbr-save function.